nizwar/distribute_cli/README.md

 # Distribute CLI

-The **Distribute CLI** is a command-line tool designed to streamline the process of building and distributing Flutter applications for Android and iOS platforms.
-It supports integration with Firebase and Fastlane for seamless app distribution.
+The **Distribute CLI** is a command-line tool designed to simplify the process of building and distributing Flutter applications for Android and iOS platforms.
+It integrates seamlessly with Firebase and Fastlane to provide a streamlined experience for app distribution.

+---

 ## Features

-- Build Android and iOS apps with custom configurations.
+- **Cross-Platform Support**: Build and distribute apps for Android and iOS.
-- Distribute apps using Firebase App Distribution or Fastlane.
+- **Tool Integration**: Supports Firebase App Distribution and Fastlane for publishing.
-- Automatically generate changelogs based on Git commits.
-- Validate and download metadata for Android Play Store.
+- **Metadata Management**: Validate and download metadata for the Google Play Store.
-- Cross-platform support (macOS required for iOS builds).
+- **Custom Configurations**: Define tasks and jobs in a `distribution.yaml` file.
+- **Logging**: Detailed logs for debugging and tracking the build and distribution process.

+---

 ## Prerequisites